Fuinn/mos-examples/examples/pyomo/facility_location/README.md

 # Inputs

-* pmedian.dat: input file where input parameters for number of facilities, $p$, number of candidate locations, $m$, and number of demand locations, $n$, are assigned.
+* `pmedian.dat`: input file where input parameters for number of facilities, $p$, number of candidate locations, $m$, and number of demand locations, $n$, are assigned.
 * The demand weighted distance is randomly generated in this example.